Deploying SQL Processors¶

 SQL Processors view from the side menu.
 This view will list and provide details for the currently

 execution mode is displayed on the top right alongside the button for creating new processors.

-New Processor option, this will present you with a modal form allowing you to configure the processor.
+New Processor option will present you with a modal form allowing you to configure the processor.

 Each processor requires:

-- Runners - The parallelization, how many instances of the LSQL application you want running
+- Runners - The parallelization, how many instances of the Lenses SQL application you want running.

-- Lenses SQL statement - The LSQL code for the stream processing
+- Lenses SQL statement - The SQL code for the stream processing.

 - Cluster - The cluster to deploy to, either the Connect cluster or Kubernetes cluster.
 Only applicable